markstringer-dti/markstringer-dti.github.io/dti.md

 So, this is the paradox at the heart of project managment and project development that I wonder people don't talk about more.

->> Nothing makes a project less attractive than actually starting to do it.
+>> Nothing makes a project appear less attractive than actually starting to do it.

 ### Concrete Practice